flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/manualMeshing.rst

 Flow360
 -------

--   Boundary conditions (BCs) should be specified as the mesh is generated
+-   :ref:`Boundary conditions<boundariesParameters>` (BCs) should be specified as the mesh is generated

     -   Different components of the model (fuselage, wing) should be separated logically to allow for analysis of respective influences on the overall results
     -   All surface mesh and rotating interfaces should be defined as no-slip wall BCs